Multi-Dictionary Learning for Low Rank Sparse Coding: Proof of Theorem

-We next give a standard generalization bound based on the $L_{\infty}$ covering numbers of a function class $\F$.
-This can be found in~\cite{JMLR:v12:vainsencher11a}. \begin{lemma}[Generalization bound based on covering numbers of the loss class~\cite{JMLR:v12:vainsencher11a}] Let $\F$ denote a class of functions satisfying, for all $f$, $f(x) \in [0, B]$.
+We next give a standard generalization bound~\cite{JMLR:v12:vainsencher11a} based on the $L_{\infty}$ covering numbers of a function class $\F$. \begin{lemma}[Generalization bound based on covering numbers of the loss class~\cite{JMLR:v12:vainsencher11a}] Let $\F$ denote a class of functions satisfying, for all $f$, $f(x) \in [0, B]$.
 Then for all $x > 0$, we have that with probability at least $1- e^{-x}$ over $m$ samples $X_1, ..., X_m$ sampled iid from an arbitrary distribution $\Dist$, we have, for all $f \in \F$,

 \end{lemma}